Isometric path complexity of graphs

-The objectives of this paper are three fold: \textbf{(A)} provide a more intuitive definition of isometric path antichain cover number; \textbf{(B)} provide a polynomial-time algorithm to compute $\ipac{G}$; and \textbf{(C)} prove that it remains bounded for seemingly unrelated graph classes.
+{ \textbf{Our objectives.}} The objective of this paper is three-fold: \textbf{(A)} provide a more intuitive definition of isometric path antichain cover number; \textbf{(B)} provide a polynomial-time algorithm to compute $\ipac{G}$; and \textbf{(C)} prove that it remains bounded for seemingly unrelated graph classes.
 Along the way, we also extend the horizon of approximability of \IPC.
 To achieve \textbf{(A)} we introduce the following new metric graph parameter, that we will show to be always equal to the isometric path antichain cover number, and whose definition is simpler.

-\begin{definition} Given a graph $G$ and a vertex $v$ of $G$, a set $S$ of isometric paths of $G$ is \emph{$v$-rooted} if $v$ is one of the end-vertices of all the isometric paths in $S$.
+\begin{definition} Given a graph $G$ and a vertex $v$ of $G$, a set $S$ of isometric paths of $G$ is \emph{$v$-rooted} if $v$ is one of the endpoints of all the isometric paths in $S$.
 The \emph{isometric path complexity} of a graph $G$, denoted by $\ipco{G}$, is the minimum integer $k$ such that there exists a vertex $v\in V(G)$ satisfying the following property: the vertices of any isometric path $P$ of $G$ can be covered by $k$ many $v$-rooted isometric paths. \end{definition}